MarcoForte/knn-matting/README.md

 <img alt="Result image" src="https://github.com/MarcoForte/knn-matting/blob/master/donkeyAlpha.png" width="200">

 ### More Information
+The sparse matrix solve step may be greatly sped up by using the scikit-umfpack wrapper of UMFPACK sparse direct solver, https://github.com/scikit-umfpack/scikit-umfpack
 For more information see the orginal paper and it's website here http://dingzeyu.li/projects/knn/ The original matlab code is here https://github.com/dingzeyuli/knn-matting